Updated: Jul 13

 Back pain is one of the most common reasons people go to see their physician or miss work, and it is a leading cause of disability worldwide.

 There are different reasons why people suffer from this problem.
 As a first step, it is important to rule out any underlying health conditions with a health care provider.
 When this is done, luckily there are many things we can try to overcome back pain.
-The most common causes are too much sitting, lack of movement, too much repetitive or wrong type of movements.
+The most common causes are inflammatory foods and bad nutrition in general, too much sitting, lack of movement, too much repetitive or wrong type of movements.

 If we don’t pay special attention, as we age, we continuously lose muscle mass.
 For overall health, it is important to maintain strong muscles in every part of our body.
 Here we will look at the importance of back muscles.

 A strong back looks really good, but its benefits go far beyond aesthetics.
 Back muscles contribute to:

 Posture - correct posture has crucial importance in overall health, especially during ageing.
 A good posture and strong back muscles help to prevent you from slouching, give you a more confident appearance and it also makes your belly look flatter.